AEC Roadtrain: Australian unit

 Following the success of the first road train, a second was built by AEC at a cost of £7,000, the inclusion of AEC components including the engine contributing to the £5,000 saving from the first vehicle.
 The second unit had initially been destined to go to South Africa who had been involved in funding the program from the beginning, but the Government of Australia committed to pay £1,000 a year for two years to the British Overseas Mechanical Transport Committee, and on this basis a last minute decision was made to test the vehicle in Australia.
 Other countries considered included Southern Rhodesia, Swaziland (since 2018 renamed to Eswatini), Tanganyika, Mauritius and India, the Government of India had been told the unit could be demonstrated and possibly remain in India following trials in Australia.

-Arriving in Australia in early 1934, following some local testing it set out in April from Adelaide to Alice Springs via Oodnadatta under the command of Captain (later Brigadier) EM Dollery, Chief Inspector of Mechanical Transport for the Defence Department in Australia, with a British crew comprising a Captain EC Roscoe, two driver/mechanics as well as a local cook.
+Arriving in Australia in early 1934, following some local testing it set out in April from Adelaide to Alice Springs via Oodnadatta under the command of Captain (later Brigadier) E. M. Dollery, Chief Inspector of Mechanical Transport for the Defence Department in Australia, with a British crew comprising a Captain E. C. Roscoe, two driver/mechanics as well as a local cook.
 The road train covered the 1100 mi of unmade roads in three weeks, and carried all fuel and supplies for the trip.
 Captain Dollery later wrote:

 "We tracked over trackless wastes of sandhills.
 Some days we only progressed two or three miles.
 We drove a car ahead to reconnoiter the most practicable routes and we usually had to make our own tracks to consolidate the sand, then we winched the trailers over one by one.
 When we reached the Hugh River we had to cross it eleven times in twenty two miles, each crossing involving a different tactic ...
 This was a completely new development in motor transport and all the new innovations were novel to us.
 It was the first time too we ever had a vehicle driven on all eight wheels, with a braking system that acted on the rear trailer first and so on back down the trailers to the prime-mover itself.
 But of course, the most striking part of its design, in regard to Australian conditions, was its ability to negotiate sharp turns."